We are receiving a large number of enquires relating to the coronavirus outbreak. Below is some of the advice we are providing.

 What if the employee self-isolates on medical advice?

-However if your contract doesn’t oblige you to pay sick pay and you decide not to, consideration needs to be given about whether the member of staff or dependent has any underlying medical condition e.g. an affected immune system in which case disability may come into play.
+However, if the contract doesn’t oblige you to pay sick pay and you decide not to, consideration needs to be given to whether the member of staff or dependant has any underlying medical condition for example, an affected immune system.
+This could be legally classed as a disability and you will be required to make reasonable adjustments to enable them to work safely.

 What about employees who do not want to go into work because they fear contracting COVID-19?

 There is no clear answer here.
-Each circumstance will need to be taken on its own facts.
+Each circumstance will need to be taken on its own facts, bearing in mind that employees should be working from home where this is possible in any case.

-If an employee does continue unreasonably not to attend work due to fear of coronavirus, disciplinary action may properly be taken against them, but again this will depend on the particular circumstances of the case.
+If an employee does continue unreasonably not to attend work due to fear of Coronavirus, disciplinary action may properly be taken against them, but again this will depend on the particular circumstances of the case, bearing in mind that the current measure of ‘reasonableness’ has been radically altered by the current government requirement that the workplace should only be attended where it is not possible to work from home.

 What if you wish to suspend the employee from work without medical advice (imposed isolation)?